Last Updated on 4 April 2023 by Dan

 What do you get with Lidl Plus?

-There’s are three main ways Lidl Plus provides you with savings:
+There are six main ways Lidl Plus provides you with savings:

 - Coupons (usually in the form of five a week) to save on various items – read on for thoughts on how worth it these are.

-- Money off-vouchers for those who are higher spenders.
-Spending £100 in a calendar month nets you a £2 voucher for the next month, and a £200 spend in the same period nets you a £10 voucher.
+- Money off-vouchers.
+Spending £100 in a calendar month nets you a £2 voucher for the next month.
 Lidl call this “coupon plus”.

-- A spin of surprises – this often appears after you shop using Lidl Plus as a bonus.
-Sometimes it nets nothing, sometimes you get a little treat (I’ve had a free croissant and cookie as examples), sometimes it nets you a money off voucher or coupon.
+- A Lidl Scratchcard – this often appears after you shop using Lidl Plus as a bonus.
+Sometimes it nets nothing, sometimes you get a little treat from the Lidl range.

 How does Lidl Plus work?